chinmaymk/aikit/docs/guide/tools.md

 Welcome to the world of AI tools!
 This is where your AI stops being just a chatbot and becomes your personal assistant that can actually DO things.
 Weather data, calculations, database queries, API calls—your AI can do them all.

-Think of it as teaching your AI to use tools.
-First a calculator, then a whole toolbox!

-## Why Function Calling?

 Pure text generation is useful, but sometimes you need your AI to _do_ things: fetch data, perform calculations, trigger actions.
 Function calling bridges the gap between AI reasoning and real-world functionality.
 It's like giving your AI hands to interact with the world, instead of just a mouth to talk about it.

+Think of it as teaching your AI to use tools.
+First a calculator, then a whole toolbox!

 ## The Basic Pattern